Make a Garland of Flags!

 - Then slip the flag over the string and hold in place.
 Repeat this with the remaining flags and your garland of countries is complete!

 Keep up the learning by talking about the hanging garland.
-Ask your child to remind you of which country goes with each flag.
-See if she can learn a few facts about the countries too.
+Ask your child to remind you of which country is represented by each flag.
+Try to get her introduce her to a few fun facts about the countries too.